sa-y-an/sa-y-an/README.md

 I am [Sayan Mondal](http://sayanmondal.tech/), an undergrad pursuing Electrical Engineering from <a href="https://nitdgp.ac.in/"> NIT Durgapur </a> . <br>

-- Interested in working on learning and building scalable products, distributed systems.
+- Interested in learning and building scalable, distributed systems.
 - One of my future goal is to build neural networks that can reason with causality, atleast temporal causality.
 - Favourite Language : `GoLang`